websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-tools-and-resources.md

-# Tracking DXP Cloud Status and Getting Help
+# Troubleshooting Tools and Resources

 The ability to quickly diagnose and resolve technical issues is vital.
 Familiarize yourself with available tools and resources for troubleshooting problems pre- and post-launch in your Liferay DXP Cloud projects: